PPPI/pppi.github.io/photos.md

 ---
 layout: post
 permalink: /photos.html
+post-desc: While not as active anymore, I used to take landscape photographs.
+Some of these can be seen on this page.
+Alternatively, my, now inactive, flickr page is <a href="https://flickr.com/photos/ppp_photography/">here</a>.
 ---

 # Photography

-While not as active anymore, I used to take landscape photographs.
-Some of these can be seen on this page.
-Alternatively, my, now inactive, flickr page is [here](https://flickr.com/photos/ppp_photography/).

 ## A Small Selection of Photos